In June 2024, our Travel Designer Wietske van de Zande took a trip to western Madagascar with her partner.

 Ten adventurous hours on unpaved, dusty roads, and we have to cross a river a few times.

 At the beginning of the drive we once again pass the Avenue des Baobabs, and then we drive through open countryside with baobabs as far as the eye can see.
-The landscape changes, the vegetation is locally denser and the road narrows.

 It is a dusty, dirt road full of potholes.